BUMETCS673/seprojects-cs673olf24team6/README.md

 Using the Python version installed along with pip, please follow the instructions at the link: https://flask.palletsprojects.com/en/3.0.x/installation/.

+**Pandas**
+Using the Python version that is installed along with, please use pip to install: Pandas pip3 install pandas

 **SQLite**

 sqlite3 is part of the Python library when Python was downloaded and installed.